-This behaviour is described formally and in more detail in the semantics presented in [5].
+This behaviour is described formally and in more detail in the semantics presented in [6].

-5. Implementation
+5 Implementation

-Keeping local exceptions hidden from replicated execution is made possible by the strict distinction between local and replicated execution in BSML: by enclosing local execution in a try...with safety net in the implementation of the parallel primitives, we are sure to catch every exception raised on a single processor.
-These exceptions can't be ignored in further local computation on that processor though, so they are retained in a local variable status: (Fine | Stopped of int exn) ref.
-The second role of the safety net is then to prevent any local operation on that processor until the end of the super-step, since these operations may use results that failed to compute; replicated code will continue to execute normally.
+Keeping local exceptions hidden from replicated execution is made possible by the strict distinction between local and replicated execution in BSML; the implementation relies on standard OCaml exception handling to deal with local exceptions.
+Any local execution is enclosed try...with safety net in the implementation of the parallel primitives, ensuring that we catch any exception that is raised on a single processor.
+These exceptions can't be ignored in further local computation on that processor though, so they are retained in a local variable :

+status: (Fine | Stopped of int exn) ref.